Hiking in Oregon: A Complete Guide for First Timers

 - Dog-Friendly?
 Yes, on a leash

-- Trailhead Location: Ramona Falls Trailhead
+- Trailhead Location: Multnomah Falls Parking Lot

 The John Dellenback Dunes Trail (Oregon Coast)